 While Avondale Type Co. cannot say that any fonts we, or others have created are “certified as ADA compliant” (as this does not exist, only guidelines around selection and proper usage), we have have created ATC Arquette to follow recommendations and best practices for an ADA recommended font, similar to Arial, or Verdana.

 ATC Arquette has been designed to be simple, unadorned and without decoration.
-Usage of this font should always utilize best practices for ADA compliance when it comes to typography.
+Usage of this font should always utilize best practices for an ADA compliant font.
 For usage information please read the license agreement for our typefaces as well as our FAQs.

 The Bureau of Internet Accessibility has shared a few important notes.